What is Synapse (SYN)?

 TLDR

-Synapse (SYN) is an interoperability protocol that enables the secure transfer of assets and arbitrary data between different blockchains, functioning as a foundational cross-chain communication layer.
+Synapse (SYN) is an interoperability protocol designed to securely transfer assets and arbitrary data between different blockchains, functioning as a foundational cross-chain communication layer.

-1. Core Purpose – It solves blockchain fragmentation by letting users bridge and swap assets across 15+ layer-1 and layer-2 networks.
+1. Core Purpose – It solves blockchain isolation by enabling secure asset transfers and data messaging across numerous networks.

-2. Key Technology – The ecosystem includes a generalized bridge, a cross-chain automated market maker (AMM), and its own optimistic rollup chain for sovereign execution.
+2. Technology Stack – Its ecosystem includes a canonical bridge, a cross-chain AMM, and an optimistic rollup chain for execution.

 Deep Dive